cdsl-research/rollback-time/README.md

 # rollback-time
-A Repository regarding using a bash script to record the time taken for each pod inside the doktor namespace to rollback to it's previous version made by Muhammad Akram (C0A22173) for his graduation requirement.
+This repository contains the files used to record the time taken for a rollback process inside the doktor-setup

+### Contents